dustykeyboard1/StreamModeling2024/Python/Docs/ReadME.md

 ## How to Run

 1. Clone the repository.
-2. Navigate to the project directory.
+2. Navigate to the Python directory.
 3. Install the required packages using `pip install -r requirements.txt`.
+4. *For Alpha*: Run script_to_run.py
-4. *To be implemented:* Run `main.py` to execute the program.
+5. *To be implemented:* Run `main.py` to execute the program.

 ## Testing